 If you do a quick search you’ll find quite a few videos, but T-Tapp has its own channel!

-On the T-Tapp channel, you’ll see Theresa Tapp explain exactly what T-Tapp is, examples of exercises, and testimonials.
+On the T-Tapp channel, you’ll see Teresa Tapp explain exactly what T-Tapp is, examples of exercises, and testimonials.

 The T-Tapp workout method is a great tool to add to your fitness routine.